Electricity – Energy evolution

 The industrial revolution of the 19th century saw massive advances in machinery and technology, leading to an unprecedented demand for electricity.

-While these methods of generating electricity were quite effective, they were also expensive and difficult to implement on a large scale.
+Although these methods of generating electricity were quite effective, they were also expensive and difficult to implement on a large scale.

 This led inventors like Thomas Edison to develop new ways of producing electricity that were more efficient and affordable.

-Modern Era Innovations in Electricity
+Modern Age Innovations in Electricity

 The modern era has seen a number of incredible innovations in the field of electricity.
-From solar energy to renewable energy sources, technology has provided us with a variety of options to meet our energy needs.
+From solar power to renewable energy sources, technology has provided us with a variety of options to meet our energy needs.

 Innovations such as smart grids and distributed generation have enabled more efficient and effective electrical distribution systems.